thesephist/voyage/README.md

 Ciphertexts from the X-implementation returns completely obfuscated data when decrypted with a single bit out of place, and a single change in the plaintext results in a far greater change in the ciphertext.

-For legacy support purposes (mainly as I still have files encrypted with the non-x version that I still need to access), the original algorithm is begin preserved.
+For legacy support purposes (mainly as I still have files encrypted with the non-X version that I still need to access), the original algorithm is begin preserved.

 ## Project Roadmap

 voyage.js is a proof-of-concept script capable of producing a "binary" string output (as a concatenated array of 1's and 0's) and as a hex binary, along with a JavaScript buffer object.
 The JavaScript implementation also includes functions to safely encode and decode text input into binary useable within the voyage.js processors and key generator and interpretor methods from the built-in Math.random.

-A more optimized, C-based implementation is also being developed side-by-side that focuses on filesystem-level encryption rather than practical use in encrypted textual information.
+A more optimized, C-based implementation is also being developed side-by-side that focuses on filesystem-level encryption rather than practical use in encrypting ASCII text.

 For both implementations, the future conceptual roadmap includes, in no particular order,